-We had the pleasure of interviewing Stuart Pringle, Management Accountant at Carrs Billington Agricultural Machinery, who has been with the company for over 12 years, and Tom Joblin, Machinery Director, with 3 and a half year of experience at the company following a decade in a similar role at another large dealer.
+We had the pleasure of interviewing Stuart Pringle, Machinery Business Manager at Carrs Billington Agricultural Machinery, who has been with the company for over 12 years, and Tom Joblin, Machinery Director, with 3 and a half year of experience at the company following a decade in a similar role at another large dealer.
 Together, they share their insights into the business’s history, its growth trajectory, and how leveraging technology—particularly the Ibcos Gold dealer management system—has improved their operations.
 They also discuss the challenges and opportunities facing the agricultural sector and offer advice for dealers navigating the rapidly evolving landscape of machinery and technology.

 Can you give us an overview of the business’s history, current direction, and future growth?